Murder of Gay Gibson: Background

 In the morning, the stewardess for Gibson's deck, Eileen Field, came to clean Gibson's cabin.
 She noticed that the bunk was empty, there were stains on the sheets and the porthole was open.
 Later, the officer in command of the ship, Captain Patey, interviewed Camb, who initially denied any involvement in Gibson's disappearance.
-When told that Steer saw him inside Gibson's cabin, Camb relented and told a story that neither the captain or the ship's doctor could believe: Camb stated that Gibson had suddenly died while the two of them were having sex, and as he stood to lose his job and family, Camb panicked and pushed her body through the porthole.
+When told that Steer had seen him inside Gibson's cabin, Camb relented and told a story that neither the captain or the ship's doctor could believe: Camb stated that Gibson had suddenly died while the two of them were having sex, and as he stood to lose his job and family, Camb panicked and pushed her body through the porthole.

 At the time, Durban Castle was 90 mi off the west coast of Africa (specifically what was then Portuguese Guinea, now Guinea-Bissau), heading north.
 Patey ordered the ship to turn around and to scour the water for Gibson's body.
-He also contacted the Union-Castle Line offices in London asking for the ship to be met by police when it arrived in Southampton due to "complications."
+He also contacted the Union-Castle Line offices in London asking for the ship to be met by police when it arrived in Southampton due to "complications".
 A return cable was sent to Patey instructing him to "padlock and seal off the room; disturb nothing."

 When Durban Castle docked at Cowes Roads, officers from the Southampton City Police were waiting to question Camb, who had been confined to his cabin by the ship's crew.
 Southampton Police were assisted by the Metropolitan Police on the case and forensic evidence was examined at the Met's laboratory at Hendon.
 This was not uncommon at the time; Southampton Police was quite small and so often asked for help from Scotland Yard.
-British police forces were involved as, even though the murder took place off the coast of West Africa, it was a British ship under British authority, so the prosecution was brought by the British authorities.
-On Monday 27 October 1947, the Southern Daily Echo reported that Camb had been remanded in custody and charged with "murder on the high seas."
+British police forces were involved as, even though the murder took place off the western coast of Africa, it was a British ship under British authority, so the prosecution was brought by the British authorities.
+On Monday 27 October 1947, the Southern Daily Echo reported that Camb had been remanded in custody and charged with "murder on the high seas".